parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 ESA is made up of two parts – contributory ESA and income-related ESA:

-- Income-related ESA: _This has been replaced by Universal Credit_.
+- Income-related ESA: <ins>This has been replaced by Universal Credit</ins>.
 - Contributory ESA: This has now been replaced by ‘New Style ESA’ for new claimants.
 To be able to claim, you must have paid enough National Insurance contributions in specific tax years (National Insurance credits count).
 Payment of contributory ESA is often limited to 12 months.

 This is a **non means-tested** benefit; the amount awarded is not dependent on your income or savings.